Connection Profiles

 /usr/bin/sips -s format png -z 128 128 -s dpiHeight 72.0 -s dpiWidth 72.0 ${png} --out ${tmp}/icon_256.png

-/usr/bin/tiffutil -cathidpicheck ${tmp}/icon_64x64@2x.png ${tmp}/icon_64x64.png ${tmp}/icon_96.png ${tmp}/icon_96@2x.png ${tmp}/icon_256.png ${tmp}/icon_256@2x.png -out ${target}/disk.tiff
+/usr/bin/tiffutil -cathidpicheck ${tmp}/icon_64x64@2x.png ${tmp}/icon_64x64.png ${tmp}/icon_96.png ${tmp}/icon_96@2x.png ${tmp}/icon_256.png ${tmp}/icon_256@2x.png -out ${target}/ disk.tiff

-3. Use the command base64 ./disk.tiff -b 70 to generate the base64 version of the multi-TIFF file.
+3. Use the command cat disk.tiff | base64 -b 70 to generate the base64 version of the multi-TIFF file.
 This final version will be used for the connection profile.

 Sample Connection Profiles